nestjs/docs.nestjs.com/content/recipes/swagger.md

 coords: number[][];
 ```

-Likewise, in order to define your input/output content manually in controller classes, use `schema` property:
+Likewise, in order to define your input/output content manually in controller classes, use the `schema` property:

 ```typescript
 @ApiBody({